 About Soups Ahoy 2015

 We are just a couple of oldies retired to a small town living as healthy and productive as we know how.
 Our main goal here is to share with you some comfort food that is easy to eat and not too complicated to prepare.
 We also talk about some senior issues that are news worthy to me.
 (Fair warning: crazy topics may come out of the blue.
 Weird things happen.
-If you don’t like the subject, toss it with good humors.)
-I like to call this our mission to promote good, healthy habits that are delicious to our body and soul.
+If you do not care for the subject, toss it with good humors.)
+I like to call this our mission to promote clean food that are healthy to our body and soul.
 We eat mostly Chinese food and American food, or anything that’s fast and delicious.

 Here we are muddling through our days with simple cooking, beautiful gardening, grocery shopping and silly conversations.
 A little Western cuisine, a little babbling about food and health, and a lot of my not-so-traditional Chinese cuisine.
 Some people like to call it fusion.
 I call it food.
 Authenticity is overrated in today’s fast changing food culture.
 Food is food, who cares how ancient Chinese cooked their food hundreds of years ago when gas stoves were unheard of.
 They had century old eggs.
 But I bet they did not have premium soy sauce back then.
 I have it in my kitchen.
-Don’t get me wrong, I like making traditional food when I have time to drive four hours to buy Asian grocery in Chinatown.
+Don’t get me wrong, I like to eat traditional food when I have time to drive four hours to get real Chinese food in Chinatown.
 (I don’t have family recipes passed down to me, I cook it in my own way.)